 - Consult a tax advisor before making a decision, to make sure you’re not losing other potential tax advantages such as net unrealized appreciation for employer stock or early withdrawal exemptions.

 Workplace retirement plans like 401(k)s offer some tax benefits for your retirement savings.
 The tax benefit you receive depends on the type of contributions you make.
-It's important to understand the way your contributions are taxed so you can make informed decisions about what to do with your money.
+It's important to understand the way your distributions are taxed so you can make informed decisions about what to do with your money.

 Taxes on earnings from after-tax contributions